feature-engine/feature_engine/docs/user_guide/imputation/ArbitraryNumberImputer.rst

 .. _arbitrary_number_imputer:

+.. currentmodule:: feature_engine.imputation

 ArbitraryNumberImputer
 ======================

-The `ArbitraryNumberImputer()` replaces missing data with an arbitrary numerical value determined by the user.
+The :class:`ArbitraryNumberImputer()` replaces missing data with an arbitrary numerical value determined by the user.
 It works only with numerical variables.

-The `ArbitraryNumberImputer()` can find and impute all numerical variables automatically.
+The :class:`ArbitraryNumberImputer()` can find and impute all numerical variables automatically.
 Alternatively, you can pass a list of the variables you want to impute to the `variables` parameter.